 Follow the golden rule: Room by room

 When full service movers unload your boxes, make sure all of the boxes and furniture are placed where they are meant to be.
-That will facilitate the unpacking process.
+That will facilitate the unpacking process, and help you with decluttering after a move.
 Otherwise, you will have to move boxes and furniture around the house to their place.

 Start with the daily stuff